 Because of its especially high affinity and binding specificity, the biotin-avidin (or biotin-streptavidin) interaction has been used for several decades as the basis of many laboratory research techniques to label, detect and purify peptide, proteins and other biomolecules.
 The biotin moiety has a very strong affinity for streptavidin (Kd<10-10 M) and biotinylation of peptides is therefore an efficient method to specifically bind peptides to streptavidin coated surfaces.

-Biotinylation of peptides can be performed either at the N- or C-terminus.
+Peptide biotinylation can be performed either at the N- or C-terminus.
 Biotinylation at the N-terminus can be performed directly to the primary-terminal amino group, whereas biotinylation is usually performed at the ε-amino group of an (extra) C-terminal lysine.
 An important consideration when making a biotinylated peptide is to ensure there is a sufficient spacer arm between the biotin group and the amino acids in the peptide which are expected to interact with a macromolecule (such as an antibody).
 To avoid sterical hindrance, a linker can be inserted between biotin and the peptide sequence.
-A hydrophobic straight chain spacer such as the 6-carbon ε-aminocaproic (Ahx) is frequently applied or a hydrophilic tetrapeptide such as -SGSG- can be inserted.
+A hydrophobic straight chain spacer such as the 6-carbon ε-aminohexanoic (Ahx) is frequently applied or a hydrophilic tetrapeptide such as -SGSG- can be inserted.
 Multiple other spacers and linkers are available and can be applied to meet your specific requirements.

 One limitation of the biotin-(strept)avidin interaction in purification applications is that it is essentially irreversible under physiological conditions.
 Binding is resistant to pH and/or temperature changes, organic solutions and denaturing reagents.
 Therefore in case a reversible interaction to (strept)avidin is desired, the use of biotin analogs is recommended.